Shariqshayk/patient-appointment-system/README.md

 1. FLASK_APP: The name of the Flask app (default is app.py).

+# In order to start the program, the following commands must be run:

+docker-compose up -d

 IDs already created in database

 Email ID: - sharayu@gmail.com